Indonesia short on oxygen, seeks help as virus cases soar

 “We recognize the difficult situation Indonesia currently finds itself in with a surge of COVID cases,” White House press secretary Jen Psaki said.
 In addition to sending vaccines, the U.S. is working to increase assistance for Indonesia’s broader COVID-19 response efforts, she said, without elaborating.

-Overall, Indonesia, the world’s fourth-most populous country, has reported more than 2.4 million infections and 63,760 fatalities from COVID-19.
+Overall, Indonesia, the world’s fourth-most populous country, has reported more than 2.4 million infections and 64,631 fatalities from COVID-19.
 Those figures are widely believed to be a vast undercount due to low testing and poor tracing measures.
-On Thursday, Indonesia reported nearly 39,000 confirmed cases, its largest one-day jump.
+Indonesia reported the highest toll of 1,040 deaths on Wednesday and nearly 39,000 confirmed cases on Thursday and Friday.

 On Java, Indonesia’s most populous island, hospitals began setting up makeshift intensive care units in mid-June.
 Many patients are waiting for days to be admitted.
 Oxygen tanks were rolled out onto sidewalks for those lucky enough to get them, while others have been told they have to find their own.